anto2887/Prdiktit/backend/SCHEDULER_SERVICE_README.md

 ## **How It Works**

 ### **1. Scheduler Service**
-- Runs the `EnhancedSmartScheduler`
+- Runs the `MinimalScheduler` (avoids circular imports)
-- Processes fixtures and predictions
+- Implements circuit breaker pattern to prevent infinite loops
-- Makes API calls to Football API
+- Processes basic scheduling tasks
-- Updates database with results
+- Can be extended to handle fixtures and predictions

 ### **2. Health Check Server**
 - Provides `/health` endpoint for Railway